clexp/CS50_Final_Project_2024/README.md

 ##### stats.html

 This is the template for the stats page.
 It provides a form for displaying stats.
-The stats are used by the JavaScript.

 ##### tags.html

 This is the template for the tags page.
-It provides a form for displaying tags.
+It provides a form for displaying and editing tags, and adding new tags.

 ##### answer_feedback.html